 If you repeated this hundreds, or thousands of times in different directions (and had a really good memory), you would be able to produce a rough representation of the room based on how far away objects are from you.

 If you angled the stick above and below horizontal, you would even be able to “see” objects around you like chairs and doors, based on their outlines.
 From this information, you could produce something called a “point cloud”, which is a set of points in a 3D coordinate system.
-With enough points, you could make a really detailed point cloud of the room, like this:
+With enough points, you could make a really detailed point cloud of a room.

 Lidar (a portmanteau of “light” and “radar” which also stands for Light Detection and Ranging) is a sensor designed to quickly build these point clouds.
 By using light to measure distance, Lidar is able to sample points extremely quickly? – ?up to 1.5 million data points per second.
 This sampling rate has enabled the technology to be deployed on applications such as autonomous vehicles.